-In the results chapter, we first summarize the newly identified included studies.
+In the Results, we first summarize the newly identified studies that met inclusion criteria.
 We then describe the previously identified studies that continue to meet current inclusion and quality criteria.
 Finally, we present a qualitative synthesis of previous and current findings.

-The discussion chapter summarizes conclusions from the previous review, the 2006 USPSTF recommendation, and the implications of the new synthesis for previous conclusions.
-In addition, we assess the overall summary of the body of evidence for each KQ using methods developed by the USPSTF, based on the number, quality, and size of studies; consistency of results among studies (similar magnitude and direction of effect); and applicability of the results to the population of interest.
+The Discussion summarizes conclusions from the previous review, the 2006 USPSTF recommendation statement, and the implications of the new synthesis for previous conclusions.
+In addition, we assess the overall summary of the body of evidence for each KQ, using methods developed by the USPSTF, based on the number, quality, and size of studies; consistency of results among studies (similar magnitude and direction of effect); and applicability of the results to the population of interest.